Codewithnavy/Liaplusai_assignment/README.md

 Open http://127.0.0.1:5000 in your browser.

+LLM (OpenAI) integration
+- Set your OpenAI API key in the environment variable `OPENAI_API_KEY` or copy `.env.example` to `.env` and update the key.
+- The app will use the OpenAI Chat API to generate more natural chatbot replies when the key is available.
+The repository never stores your secret key — do not commit it.

 Design & sentiment logic
 - Each user message is analyzed by NLTK VADER when available.
 A compound score is used to label messages: compound >= 0.05 is Positive, <= -0.05 is Negative, otherwise Neutral.
 - Conversation-level sentiment is the mean compound score across all user messages; the same thresholds are used to assign an overall label.